hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ### Alternative install method

-In some cases it's more practical to provide the local configuration via the `helm` command directly.
+In some cases it's more practical to provide the local configuration via the `helm` CLI directly.
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 These will take precedence over entries in [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver).
 For example:

 ```
 # Helm 3